-- Acquire an HIV infection. - Acquire a hepatitis B infection (Truvada users only). - Use drugs for HIV prevention beyond what the study gives you. - Use drugs to prevent infection after being exposed to HIV. - Use injectable drugs for reasons other than treating disease. - Go into labor. - Experience the death or serious health issue with your unborn child. - Have a bad reaction to study product, or a study doctor decides that using study product would be bad for you. - Are unable or unwilling to follow the study rules.
+Acquire an HIV infection.

+- Acquire a hepatitis B infection (Truvada users only). - Use drugs for HIV prevention beyond what the study gives you. - Use drugs to prevent infection after being exposed to HIV. - Use injectable drugs for reasons other than treating disease. - Go into labor. - Experience the death or serious health issue with your unborn child. - Have a bad reaction to study product, or a study doctor decides that using study product would be bad for you. - Are unable or unwilling to follow the study rules.

-If a study doctor asks you to stop using study product, we will ask you to come in for all remaining study visits to have some of the procedures we talked about earlier.
+If a study doctor asks you to stop using study product, we will ask that you and your infant come in for all remaining study visits to have some of the procedures we talked about earlier.

 If you are removed from the study or choose to leave, we will ask you to return the study product and to come back for one final clinic visit.
 If you do not have the study product with you when you come to the clinic, staff members will make every effort to assist you in returning it as soon as possible.
 [SITES TO SPECIFY ALLOWANCES FOR SPECIAL CIRCUMSTANCES.]
 If you leave the study, we will ask you to check in with study staff until the end of your pregnancy and for one year after giving birth so we can follow your health and the health of your infant.
+If you choose to leave the study and later wish to rejoin, you may resume using study product (if applicable) and come in for all study visits remaining in your original visit schedule after consultation with the Protocol Safety Review Team.